Emil Bergquist

-Emil Bergquist (December 16, 1955) is an American politician serving as a member of the Kansas House of Representatives from the 91st district.
+Emil Bergquist (born December 16, 1955) is an American politician serving as a member of the Kansas House of Representatives from the 91st district.
 He assumed office on January 23, 2018.

 Career

 Prior to entering politics, Bergquist worked in the research and development department of Textron Aviation.
 For 15 years, Bergquist served as a member of the Park City City Council, including as mayor of the city.
 He retired in 2013, citing a desire to spend more time with his family.
 In 2018, Bergquist was selected by the Sedgwick County Republican precinct committee to succeed Greg Lakin in the Kansas House of Representatives.
 He assumed office on January 23, 2018.